 Unless investors are regularly rebalancing their portfolio (or are having it done automatically), their mix may be skewing more toward stocks than they think.
 Those who are concerned about market volatility might want to rebuild the bond side of their portfolio.

-Bonds might not be considered the safe haven they once were, but bonds with a lower duration can still play a defensive role in a diversified portfolio.
+Bonds might not be completely safe investments, but bonds with a lower duration can still play a defensive role in a diversified portfolio.
 And bonds often can be used to produce a steady stream of income that can be reinvested or used for living expenses.

 Municipal bonds can generate tax-free income.
 Bonds, bond ETFs, and treasuries can all serve a purpose when the market is going down.